"Protection from Energy!"

 To take a life.

 The words from her old world were now fragmented and incomplete.
 She was beginning to forget it all, losing track of the life she once had.
-Now she was the Avenger incarnate, whose blade shall weep up to its hilt the blood of her enemies, whose sport is to make mincemeat of vengeful flesh.
+Now she was the Avenger incarnate, whose blade shall weep the blood of her enemies, whose sport is to make mincemeat of hated flesh.

-How much of her was Gwen, and how much of Gwen was left to give?
+How much of her would remain Gwen, and how much of the Gwen she knew was left to give?

 Only the future would tell.